tilt-dev/company/interviews/README.md

 - All interviewers should meet, share their feedback, and make an offer/no-offer decision.

-- Dan and Nick should slot the candidate and agree on an offer based on the compensation spreadsheet.
+- The hiring manager should slot the candidate and agree on an offer based on the compensation spreadsheet.

-- If yes, Dan (as CEO) should deliver the offer in a phone call to gauge reaction.
+- If yes, the hiring manager should deliver the offer in a phone call to gauge reaction.
 If no, the hiring coordinator should send the rejection email.

 ### Interview Action Items